gmc-code/PC-microbit-micropython/docs/extra/utime_module.rst

     The argument order is the same as for subtraction operator, ``ticks_diff(ticks1, ticks2)`` has the same meaning as ``ticks1 - ticks2``.

-| The code below, checks for a change in the pin2 reading for up to 2 seconds, then displays a "TIMEDOUT" message.
+| The code below, checks for a change in the pin2 reading for up to 2 seconds, then displays a "TIMED_OUT" message.

 .. code-block:: python